MicrosoftDocs/windows-dev-docs/windows-apps-src/design/controls-and-patterns/media-playback.md

             {
                 if(appDisplayRequest != null)
                 {
-                      // Deactivate the displayr request and set the var to null appDisplayRequest.RequestRelease();
+                      // Deactivate the display request and set the var to null appDisplayRequest.RequestRelease();
                       appDisplayRequest = null;
                 }